 So, when coding an email it is recommended to inline CSS into an HTML file.
 What does this mean?
 It means that instead of creating an external CSS file, one has to place it in between the “style” tags of the existing HTML file’s “head” section, as well as repeat them throughout the HTML document.

 Additionally, inline CSS decreases the number of files a browser / email client has to load before displaying a web page / rendering your HTML email and, consequently, increases the loading speed.

 Replicating styles over and over again throughout the HTML file is tiresome.
 That’s why we at Mailtrap are using Premailer to turn CSS into inline styles.
-You can find more information about other tools similar to Premailer in this blog post.

 HTML Email Testing